 |

-The favorite taverna of George the Famous Taxi Driver is O Sabouras, right on the palm-tree lined waterfront.
+One of the oldest and most popular restaurants is O Savouras, right on the palm-tree lined waterfront.

-the media saganaki, mussels cooked with cheese in tomato sauce.
+the media saganaki which is mussels cooked with cheese in tomato sauce.
 Also their

 tirokafteri, which is a spicy cheese spread.
 The fried shrimp and fried